EdAkh/EdAkh/README.md

-- 👋 Hi, I’m Edwin!
-I was a MEP Project engineer who was undergoing into a career change to become a data scientist.
+# 👋 Hi, I’m Edwin!

+- ♻️ I was a MEP Project engineer who was undergoing a career change to become a data scientist.

 - 👀 I am passionate about data science and I believe that data science is a powerful tool that can be used to make better decisions and solve complex problems in various industries.